SadhowLearner/file-organizer-go/README.md

 - Move or copy files into target folders
 - Filter by extensions or patterns
 - Recursive directory processing
-- Dry-run and verbose modes for safe testing
-- Config file support (YAML/JSON) for repeatable rules

 ## Build (Windows)
 From the project root: